pmplewa/morse-ctrl/README.md

 # morse-ctrl

-This package contains a Python class to control the Walrus Audio ACS1 effect pedal via MIDI, using the `mido` library.
+This package contains a Python class to control the Walrus Audio MAKO series effect pedals via MIDI, using the `mido` library.

 ## Installation